leafo/lapis/docs/database.md

 ## Making a Query

-There are two ways to make queries:
+There are generally two ways to work with the data in your database:

-1. The raw query interface is a collection of functions to help you write SQL.
+1. The `lapis.db` module is a collection of functions to make queries to the database, returning the reults as plain Lua tables.
 1. The [`Model` class](models.html) is a wrapper around a Lua table that helps you synchronize it with a row in a database table.

 The `Model` class is the preferred way to interact with the database.
-The raw query interface is for achieving things the `Model` class is unable to do easily.
+Issuing queries from the `lapis.db` module should preferred for achieving things the `Model` class is unable to do easily.

-Here's an example of the raw query interface:
+Here's an example of how you might use the `query` function in the `lapis.db` module to issue a query to the database:

 ```lua
 local lapis = require("lapis")